Institute of Aesthetic Research

-The Institute of Aesthetic Research (Instituto de Investigaciones Estéticas) of the National Autonomous University of Mexico, since its foundation in 1936, research has been carried out in its installations into the different forms of artistic expression in Mexico; the diversity of studies undertaken by the body of researchers in the fields of criticism, theory and history of art across a horizon that reaches other latitudes.
+The Institute of Aesthetic Research (Instituto de Investigaciones Estéticas) of the National Autonomous University of Mexico, since its foundation in 1936, research has been carried out in its installations into the different forms of artistic expression in Mexico.
 It has thus become a space where the plastic arts converge with dance, literature, photography, cinema and music.

 Every year, through its International Colloquium on Art History, the Institute opens its doors to academic reflection on the history of art.
 Since 1975, this space has been a meeting point for the voices of both Mexican and foreign researchers.

 Areas

 To perform its tasks of study and dissemination, the Institute harbors a number of different works of Mexican art and art from other countries; each of which has its own particular sphere of interest.